-We are aware of third-party patents and patent applications containing claims in the immuno-oncology field based on scientific approaches that are the same as or similar to our approach, including with respect to the targeting of the CD47 and signal regulatory protein alpha, or SIRP $\alpha$ , pathways, and others that are based on entirely different approaches.
+We are aware of third-party patents and patent applications containing claims in the immuno-oncology field based on scientific approaches that are the same as or similar to our approach, including with respect to the targeting of the CD47 and signal regulatory protein alpha, or SIRPa, pathways, and others that are based on entirely different approaches.
 These patents and applications could potentially be construed to cover our product candidates and their use.
-For example, we are aware of U.S. patent 10,907,209 and U.S. patent application 16/118,038 (and related applications in other jurisdictions) owned by University Health Network, or UHN, and The Hospital for Sick Children that may encompass certain therapies for the treatment of cancer using polypeptides comprising soluble human SIRP $\alpha$ .
-This patent and patent application relate to the treatment of cancer with polypeptides comprising soluble human SIRP $\alpha$ .
+For example, we are aware of U.S. patent 10,907,209 and U.S. patent application 16/118,038 (and related applications in other jurisdictions) owned by University Health Network, or UHN, and The Hospital for Sick Children that may encompass certain therapies for the treatment of cancer using polypeptides comprising soluble human SIRPa.
+This patent and patent application relate to the treatment of cancer with polypeptides comprising soluble human SIRPa.
 Pfizer, through its acquisition of Trillium Therapeutics, has an exclusive license to the U.S. patent and application.
 The European counterpart patent (EP 2 429 574) was revoked by the European Patent Office and UHN and The Hospital for Sick Children have appealed the decision.
-The patent claims under the European patent, if the appeal by UHN and The Hospital for Sick Children is successful, could potentially limit our ability to pursue evorpacept in certain new indications or geographies in the future.
-However, we believe that we do not infringe claims listed in U.S. patent 10,907,209.
+On October 18, 2022, a hearing was held before the Board of Appeal of the European Patent Office (Board of Appeal), at the conclusion of which the Board of Appeal ruled in favor of UHN with respect to the matter on appeal but remanded the case back to Opposition Division of the European Patent Office (Opposition Division) for consideration of a separate issue bearing on the validity of European patent (EP 2 429 574).
+The patent claims under review, if upheld by the Opposition Division, could potentially limit our ability to pursue evorpacept in certain indications in certain geographies in the future.
+However, we believe that we do not infringe claims listed in U.S. patent 10.907,209.
 As the biotechnology industry expands and more patents are issued, the risk increases that we may be subject to claims of infringement of the patent rights of third parties.
 There is no assurance that there are not third-party patents or patent applications of which we are aware, but which we do not believe are relevant to our business, which may, nonetheless, ultimately be found to limit our ability to make, use, sell, offer for sale or import our future approved products or impair our competitive position.